Facebook

 License information was derived automatically

-Youth Unemployment Rate in European Union increased to 14.60 percent in August from 14.40 percent in July of 2025.
+Youth Unemployment Rate in European Union remained unchanged at 14.80 percent in September.
 This dataset provides the latest reported value for - European Union Youth Unemployment Rate - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.

 Facebook